 MODIFY YOUR ART TOOLS

 I wanted to share with you some ways to make adaptive art tools at home.
 Below I have listed some ideas that we use in my classroom and I have also shared a couple videos that I found helpful.
-For those that are interested, you will also find links to websites that sell adaptive art.
+For those that are interested, you will also find links to websites that sell adaptive art supplies.